Development of Cancer Immunotherapy

 More than 30 years ago the idea was heretical: a patient’s immune system could be harnessed to fight cancer.
 NCI scientists’ pursuit of this idea chartered the development of immunotherapy.

-Steven Rosenberg, M.D., Ph.D., with Linda Taylor, using immunotherapy.
+Steven Rosenberg, M.D., Ph.D., with Linda Taylor, the first cancer patient he cured using immunotherapy.

 Credit: NIH Record